greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/install_python_dsmod.html.md

 ## <a id="topic_instpdsm"></a>Installing a Data Science Package for Python

-Before you install a Data Science Package for Python, make sure that your Greenplum Database is running, you have sourced `greenplum_path.sh`, and that the `$MASTER_DATA_DIRECTORY` and `$GPHOME` environment variables are set.
+Before you install a Data Science Package for Python, make sure that your Greenplum Database is running, you have sourced `greenplum_path.sh`, and that the `$COORDINATOR_DATA_DIRECTORY` and `$GPHOME` environment variables are set.

 > **Note** The `PyMC3` module depends on `Tk`.
 If you want to use `PyMC3`, you must install the `tk` OS package on every node in your cluster.
 For example: